mylescarey2019/Product-Management-System/README.md

 #### Possible Enhancements

+- [x] expand the data model by adding order table to track every order (simple design: 1 order : 1 product)
-1. expand the data model by adding  order, order line item and order total tables
+- [ ] expand the data model further by changing to order design to instead use tables for order line item and order total  -  allowing a many to many relationship between products and ordersexpand function to
-2. expand function to support multi item orders using above data model
+- [ ] support multi item orders using above data model

-3. add item code assignment stored procedure with simulated business rules instead of having user pick new item codes
+- [ ] add item code assignment stored procedure with simulated business rules instead of having user pick new item codes
+- [ ] refactoring with purpose of consolidating duplicate quiries across the 3 js modules